IT3038C/IT3038C.github.io/docs/week-7.md

 >>>import bs4
 ```

-If you don’t get an error, then you know it works.
+If you don't get an error, then you know it works.

 Now, deactivate your venv and rerun the bs4 import command